Organic Soul

 Organic Soul is the debut solo album by Kottonmouth Kings' frontman Daddy X. It was released on August 24, 2004, via Suburban Noize Records.
-The nineteen-track record featured guest appearances from Smokin Scotty Dread, E-Mann, Dogboy, and Sky Blue.
+The nineteen-track record featured guest appearances from Smokin Scotty Dread, E-Mann A.K.A Eric"E-Man" Adger, Dogboy, and Sky Blue.
 As of September 11, 2004 the album made it to #18 on the Billboard Top Internet albums.